sergiobarria/sergiobarria/README.md

 A few years back, I started learning web development with simple HTML, CSS and JavaScript/TypeScript.
 Later I expanded to learn JavaScript frameworks like React and Vue.
 After that I got curious about working with back-end services so I started learning Node.js.

-I'm currently learning [FastAPI](https://fastapi.tiangolo.com/) and [SQLModel](https://sqlmodel.tiangolo.com/) for API's development.
+I would like to learn more about backend development next.

-I would like to learn more about backend development next (maybe Go?).
+I'm currently learning Golang.

 ## Programming Languages and Tools I use